iOSDevDirectory/Website/contributing.md

 For example if you post mainly about Swift development, occasionally about iOS design and sometimes about other topics, you should do something like this:

-* Add an iOS development category link and feed to the development category.
+* Add a link to your site's development related posts to the "iOS Development Blogs" category.
-* Add an iOS design category link and feed to the design category.
+* Add a link to your site's design related posts to the "iOS Design Blogs" category.
-* Leave out the other categories!
+* Leave out the other categories from your site!

 If in doubt, submit a pull request using the instructions below and we'll have a conversation about it.